Ignition coils, supply the high voltage needed, to fire the spark plug.

 Contrary to what you would think, coils are actually getting smaller.
 Because, they don’t provide spark, for all the cylinders at the same time.

 So, the most common system, with multiple ignition coils, is the Coil-On-Plug (COP) system.
 Consequently, there is one coil per cylinder, with each one, connected to the spark plug.

-As a result, much smaller coils are used; with one coil for each spark plug or one coil, serving two spark plugs; (for example two coils in a four-cylinder engine, or three coils in a six-cylinder engine).
+As a result, much smaller coils are used, with one coil for each spark plug.
+Similarly, one coil, serving two spark plugs.
+For example, two coils in a four-cylinder engine, or three coils in a six-cylinder engine.

 The last few decades have seen, great improvements in technology.
 As a result, various new coil types have been developed.